AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated :ref:`ephemerisConverter` to also convert the planet orientation states, not just the translational states
 - added a :ref:`planetNav` module that adds noisy to planet ephemeris, similar to simpleNav.
+- created a new device command status message :ref:`DeviceCmdMsgPayload` and updated :ref:`simpleInstrumentController`, :ref:`simpleInstrument` and :ref:`spaceToGroundTransmitter` to make use of it.

 Version 2.0.5
 -------------